-- Check the position of the tool tip when programming an oriented spindle stop with reference to the angle entered in Q336 (e.g., in the Positioning w/ Manual Data Input operating mode).
-In this case, no transformations should be active. - Select the angle so that the tool tip is parallel to the disengaging direction - Choose a disengaging direction Q214 that moves the tool away from the wall of the hole.
+- ► Check the position of the tool tip when programming an oriented spindle stop with reference to the angle entered in Q336 (e.g., in the MDI application in the Manual operating mode).
+In this case, no transformations should be active. - ▶ Select the angle so that the tool tip is parallel to the disengaging direction - Choose a disengaging direction Q214 that moves the tool away from the wall of the hole.